About Our Early Childhood Care and Education Work

 Mission: Readiness is a nonprofit, non-partisan organization led by senior retired military leaders ensuring continued national security and prosperity by calling for smart investments, including high-quality early care and education programs, in the upcoming generation of American children.
 Read more on the Mission: Readiness website.

 Our early childhood care and education work is funded by the Annie E. Casey Foundation, W.K.
-Kellogg Foundation, Birth to Five Policy Alliance, First Focus, the Robert Wood Johnson Foundation, the Brindle Foundation, and the New Mexico Community Foundation.
+Kellogg Foundation, Birth to Five Policy Alliance, the Robert Wood Johnson Foundation, the Brindle Foundation, and the New Mexico Community Foundation.

 KIDS COUNT Director Chris Hollis, 505-244-9505 ext.
 105